About

 Michael R Soluri

-Michael R Soluri is a documentary photographer who visually explores obscure locations, objects and micro cultures by often confounding representation through abstraction to explore shape, form, meaning and memory.
+Michael R Soluri is a documentary and portrait photographer who documents obscure locations, objects and micro cultures by often confounding representation through abstraction to explore shape, form, meaning and memory.

-He is also a picture editor, author, and speaker.
-His current film-based project is a meditation on the transcendence of time in context to the hidden surfaces and symbols photographically explored under 1960’s era launchpads.
+His current analog film-based project is a meditation on the transcendence of time in context to the hidden surfaces and symbols photographically explored under 1960’s era launchpads at NASA's Kennedy Space Center.

-His assignments and projects have taken him into cultures not only across America, through Europe, India and Brazil, but also into the restricted, behind the scene work cultures of human and robotic spaceflight.
+He has had assignments and projects that have taken him into cultures not only across America, through Europe, India and Brazil, but also into the restricted, behind the scene work cultures of human and robotic space exploration.

-For over two decades Michael has portrayed the humanity and craft behind the scenes of NASA.
-His experience brings not only trust, but measurable skill in knowing how to photograph in secure, limited access and unusual work environments that result in unscripted images that reveal a visual sense of craft and humanity.
+For over two decades his behind the scenes experience has resulted in not only trust, but measurable skill in knowing how to photograph in secure, limited access work environments where his approach to unscripted images reveal moments of craft, skill and humanity.

-Michael is a Simon & Schuster author of Infinite Worlds - the People and Places of Space Exploration, a coffee table book of portraits, narrative text and unscripted photographs on the labor, craft, tools and humanity behind the last ever space shuttle mission that essentially saved the Hubble Space Telescope.
-Former astronaut and Senator John Glenn, the first American to orbit the Earth, wrote the introduction.
+Soluri is a Simon & Schuster author of Infinite Worlds - the People and Places of Space Exploration, a coffee table book of portraits, narrative text and unscripted photographs on the labor, craft, tools and humanity behind the last space shuttle mission that essentially saved the Hubble Space Telescope.
+Former senator and astronaut John Glenn, the first American to orbit the Earth, wrote the introduction.

 Eight mural size images from his series on "astronaut space tools as sculpture" are in the permanent collection of the Smithsonian’s National Air & Space Museum in Washington, DC.